Wimbledon Tennis Betting Strategies & Statistics

 Later Rounds Favs vs Dogs

-When does the underdog record improve during the Wimbledon?
+When does the underdog record improve during Wimbledon?

 As you would expect, the matches get more closely matched as the tournament advances into the latter stages.
-In round four on the women's side, the underdogs win percentage rises above 30% for the first time (31.65%) and then goes to 35% for the quarter-finals.
+In round four on the women's side, the underdogs' win percentage continues to rise, with 36.84% before dropping to 30% for the quarter-finals.

-Things are not so clear on the men's side, whilst round four does have a higher underdog win rate (24.36%) than the previous three rounds and it does rise again for the quarter-finals (27.03%), the semi-final is another matter with just 5.26% of underdogs being successful!
+Things are not so clear on the men's side, whilst round four does have a higher underdog win rate (22.97%) on par with the previous three rounds, but drops below 20% for both Quarters and Semis before rising to 30% for the final.

 Wimbledon Correct Set Betting